-- Individuals who work for Campus Security; - Any individual with responsibility for an aspect of campus security, but who does not constitute or is not a member of Campus Security, such as contract security officers and event security staff; - Any individual or organizational unit identified by a College policy as one to which students and employees should report criminal offenses; - Any official with significant responsibility for student and campus activities, including but not limited to: - Professional staff in the Office of the Associate Vice President of Students, including leaders in Student Affairs and Housing (such as Resident Assistants/Advisors); - Student Organization Advisors - Athletic Directors (ADs) and Coaches (including Assistant Coaches, and Volunteer Coaches); - o Administrators at branch, satellite, and separate campuses; - The College President; and - Vice Presidents. - College vice presidents, deans, and department directors shall assist, annually, the Student Conduct Officer in identifying people within their units who may be CSAs for purposes of the Clery Act.
+- Individuals who work for Campus Security;

+- Any individual with responsibility for an aspect of campus security, but who does not constitute

+or is not a member of Campus Security, such as contract security officers and event security staff;

+- Any individual or organizational unit identified by a College policy as one to which students and employees should report criminal offenses;

+- Any official with significant responsibility for student and campus activities, including but not limited to:

+- Security Personnel

+- An administrator of students

+- Athletic Directors

+- o Athletic Coaches

+- Faculty advisors of student organizations

+- Resident Assistants/Advisors

+- Coordinators of student Affairs

+- Title IX Coordinators

+- College vice presidents, deans, and department directors shall assist, annually, the Clery Coordinator in identifying people within their units who may be CSAs for purposes of the Clery Act.
 Because personnel and job positions change, someone who is a CSA one year might not be a CSA the following year.
 To determine which individuals are CSAs, the function served by that individual must be considered.
 If someone has significant responsibility for student and campus activities, he or she is a CSA.
 CSAs must immediately notify the Student Conduct Officer of any reported crime.
 CSAs are not responsible for determining whether a crime actually took place.